actoron/jadex/docs/android/05 PlatformApp - ClientApp Separation.md

 This is the biggest difference to normal application development: **No Activities, use ClientAppFragments**!
 If access to the concrete Activity is needed, call *getActivity()* in your Fragment.

 We also added one Lifecycle Phase: *onPrepare()*.
-This is called **before** any other android lifecycle methods are called, so nothing is initialized.
+This is called **before** any other Android lifecycle methods are called, so nothing is initialized.
 It is needed to perform tasks that have to execute *before* the Fragment enters the view, such as requesting Window Features.

 Other Features work like before: binding Services, starting other Activities/Fragments.